netgen-layouts/layouts-docs/reference/view_layer.rst

 .. note::

-    You don't need to return Symfony ``Response`` object from your controllers, because Netgen Layouts will create and render it on the fly with a built in event listener.
+    You don't need to return Symfony ``Response`` object from your controllers, instead, you can just return the built view object.
+Netgen Layouts will render it on the fly with a built in event listener.

 List of built in views
 ----------------------